aMarCruz/jspreproc/README.md

 --empty-lines | how much empty lines keep in the output (-1: keep all)<br> type: number - default: `1` -C, --comments| treatment of comments, one of:<br> "all": keep all, "none": remove all, "filter": apply filter<br> type: string - default: `filter`
 -F, --filter  | keep comments matching filter. "all" to apply all filters,<br>or one or more of: license, jsdocs, jslint, jshint, eslint<br> type: string - default: `[license]`
--v, --version | print version to stdout and exit.
+-V, --version | print version to stdout and exit.
 -h, --help | display a short help
 Example:
 ```sh